onur36606/onur36606/README.md

 # I am Onur 👋

-I build projects in my free time for learning
+I build projects in my free time for learning and fun
 I am interested in robotics, embedded systems and artificial intelligence
 I focus on building practical projects and developing strong technical foundations